 It sold faster than I expected, but I was happy to pocket the profit.
 I packaged it up and shipped it off to southern Germany.
 But I started to feel regret immediately after sending it off.
 I remembered all the experiences I’d had with the camera, and after looking at my website realized that it had been responsible for two or three of what I consider my best photos.
 Had I really just ignored all of that for some pocket change?

 Almost on cue, the buyer messaged me saying that the camera was inoperable.
 No matter what she tried, it just wouldn’t work.
-I tried to explain that it’s a finicky camera requiring extra love.
+I tried to explain that the Nikon L35AF can be a finicky camera requiring extra love.
+Sometimes the battery door needs to be wiggled, or scrubbed with a toothbrush.
 But no matter how many troubleshooting tips I provided, she couldn’t make the camera work and asked for a return, which I happily gave her.
 Opening the returning package was an even more satisfying feeling than buying the camera three years ago.

 And then I re-listed it a few months later.
 Don’t ask me why.
 There’s a glitch in my brain that makes these things happen.

 Since it had sold so fast the first time, I decided to increase the asking price.
 Once again the camera became the most viewed item I was selling.
 Offers started coming in, usually for far less than I was asking.
 I confidently rejected them until they started getting closer to my asking price.
 I started experiencing stress in my stomach that usually happens right before something bad happens.
 Wiping the cold sweat from my brow, I deleted the camera listing.
-I had jumped off this cliff by once, but luck had pulled me back.
+I had jumped off this cliff once, but luck (and a finicky battery door) had been my lifeline.
 This time I decided not to jump at all.

 “Everything about this house/Was born to grow and die”